 We wanted to put to rest some of the myths around the causes of Down syndrome, Down syndrome in adults, plus much more.
 Here’s your facts-only guide.
 Let’s start…

 What is Down syndrome?

-Down syndrome occurs when a baby is born with an extra copy of chromosome 21.
+As explained above, Down syndrome happens when a baby is born with an extra copy of chromosome 21.
 While most people have two copies of chromosome 21, a person with Down syndrome has three in total.
 This is why Down syndrome is sometimes called trisomy 21.